Carrie Morgridge: Morgridge Family Foundation

 Morgridge learned the basics of philanthropy while working at the Aspen Valley Foundation, the Aspen Institute, and the Aspen Santa Fe Ballet.
 She and her husband founded the nonprofit Morgridge Family Foundation in 2008.
 The foundation is funded by an annual grant from John P. and Tashia Morgridge's TOSA Foundation, established by Morgridge's parents-in-law.

 While the Morgridge Family Foundation contributes to 185 projects per year, a few of them are what Morgridge calls "mega-gifts".
 For example, the foundation contributed $15 million to National Jewish Health, a Denver-based medical research facility.
 In appreciation of that gift in 2013, National Jewish Health established the Morgridge Educational Campus, which includes the Morgridge Academy for chronically ill children, and the Morgridge Fellowship Program.
 The foundation gave $4 million to the Mile High United Way Morgridge Center for Community Change.
 The foundation also gave $10 million to the University of Denver to establish the Morgridge College of Education.
 It donated $8 million to Denver Museum of Nature and Science, which was described in the Denver Post as being the largest bequest in the museum's 109-year history.
 It gave $3.5 million to create the Denver School of Science and Technology.
 A major project the foundation has sponsored is "Share Fair Nation" which trains teachers to use new classroom technologies such as whiteboards, and which brings teachers together so they can share their teaching strategies.
 The foundation donated substantially to Colorado Mountain College.

+In June 2022, the Morgridge Family Foundation made a significant contribution of $3 million to the Colorado State University College of Agricultural Sciences, specifically designated for use at the CSU spur campus located in Denver.
+In September of the same year, the foundation donated another $3 million towards the construction and establishment of the Morgridge Strength and Performance Lab at Plymouth State University.
+This facility, with a total project cost of $4 million, was officially inaugurated to provide resources and research opportunities in the field of strength and performance.

+In November 2022, the Morgridge Family Foundation, launched the Child Welfare Initiative, a $1.4 million program focusing on advancing research and professional training in the U.S. child welfare sector.
+With a focus on preserving familial units, the initiative is collaborating with relevant organizations and experts, and is funding both the Colorado Research & Implementation Science Team and nationwide training accelerators developed with social-design firm MindSpark.
+The project addresses potential shortcomings in the current child welfare system, including its potential adverse impacts on education and mental health.